krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     of the KDC certificate presented.
 This option may be specified multiple times.

-**pkinit_win2k**
-    This flag specifies whether the target realm is assumed to support only the old, pre-RFC version of the protocol.
-The default is false.

 **pkinit_win2k_require_binding**
     If this flag is set to true, it expects that the target KDC is patched to return a reply with a checksum rather than a nonce.